 Figure 0-8.
 Schematic of liquid nitrogen (LN2) depressurization steps.
 From left to right: A. the LN2 depressurization chamber with weight, core sample, and PCATS water trapped in the closed ball valve.
 Prior to this a heavy weight is placed in the LN2 depressurization chamber, the chamber is pressurized with water, a core section is moved at pressure into the LN2 depressurization chamber using PCATS, the chamber is seal and removed from PCATS.
 A to B. The LN2 depressurization chamber is pressure nitrogen gas.
-B to C. Pressure in the LN2 depressurization chamber is equalized with the liquid nitrogen Dewar and the Water is partially opened.
-Water trapped in the ball valve drops into the liquid nitrogen and is frozen.
+B to C. Pressure in the LN2 depressurization chamber is equalized with the liquid nitrogen Dewar and the water in the chamber is equalized with the liquid nitrogen Dewar and the LN2 depressurization chamber is equalized with the liquid nitrogen Dewar and the liquid nitrogen and is frozen.
 C to D. The LN2 depressurization ball valve is fully opened.
-The pressure core drops into the liquid nitrogen and is frozen and is frozen.
+The pressure core drops into the liquid nitrogen and is frozen.
 After freezing the core, the chamber is depressurized, the depressurized frozen core remains in the Dewar, and the LN2 depressurization chamber is removed.
 The core can remain in the Dewar or moved to a freezer.
 Figure courtesy of Jun Yoneda, AIST